-Cancer is typically seen in older dogs, however some cancers can be found in younger dogs as well.
+Cancer is typically seen in older dogs, however, some cancers can be found in younger dogs as well.
 There are four types of cancers common to dogs.
 These include bone cancer, mammary gland cancer, lymphoma, and skin cancer.
 If you suspect your dog might be ill, you may want to consider educating yourself on early warning signs of cancer and watch your dog carefully, along with your vet providing proper preventive veterinary care.
 Catching some cancers early by knowing the signs is the best way to help your dog fight the disease.

 Sores Which Don’t Heal

 Another sign of cancer are sores that don't heal easily or at all.
 Wounds on the surface of the skin that scab over, appear to go away, and continue to come back is a sign that something is not quite right with your dog’s overall health and immune system.
 Skin cancer is often discovered by observing the lack of healing on the skin.
 Sores that do not heal quickly or at all could also mean your dog’s immunities are too weak to heal that part of the body.
-This usually means his immune fight is elsewhere within the body.
+This usually means their immune fight is elsewhere within the body.

 Sometimes dogs smell like dogs.
 But if an unusual, unpleasant odor is emanating from your dog it could potentially be a sign of a cancerous tumor.
 Tumors found within your dog’s mouth, nose, or other orifices can create an offensive odor that is quite unlike the smell of a dog in need of grooming.